 - The tax scam law is potentially good for my accounting and benefits consulting business.
 My specific areas of professional expertise are in fashion again.

-- 2017 was so bad for me financially that I just don’t have any downside any more.
-Property values at the bayshore have dropped 95% since their high in 2006, effectively wiping out my entire net worth.
+- A lot of things went wrong in 2017, but these are now in the past.
+The combination of stressors was so bad for me financially that I just don’t have much downside any more.
+Property values at the bayshore have dropped as much as 95% since their high in 2006, effectively wiping out my entire net worth.
+But the good new is that property values are on the rebound once again.
 Two friends and financial partners ran into personal problems and abandoned me.
-One broke a significant contract.
+One broke a significant business contract.
 Recreational marina revenues dropped for the 10th consecutive year and the out-of=pocket costs were more than I could handle from other sources.
 My NJ bayshore neighbors are gone; relocated safely inland.
 I’ve been open and honest that bankruptcy reorganization may be the best solution to address the massive bayshore costs that the State of New Jersey would like me to bear as their scapegoat for problems they allowed long to accrue before I was at the helm.
 My strategy of saying to antagonists “If you don’t like what we are doing here to solve your problems, then come on down and I’ll turn over the property deeds.
 Then tomorrow it will be your problem.
 Meanwhile we’ll be here every day at dawn trying to make this a better place to live and work” seems to actually be effective.
 Starting at the bottom, it can only get better from here.